prysmaticlabs/documentation/website/docs/testnet/medalla.md

 ## Step 2: Get Test ETH

-To participate in eth2, you'll need to stake 32 ETH.
+To participate in eth2, you'll need to stake 32 testnet ETH.
 For the Medalla eth2 testnet, we use test ETH from the Görli eth1 testnet.
 You can request this testnet ETH by joining our [discord server](https://discord.gg/hmq4y2P).

 ## Step 3: Run your beacon node